PasscodesApp/Passcodes/docs/security-guide.md

 # Security Guide

+> [!IMPORTANT]
+> This file is no longer valid and is bit old.. take look at [PasscodesApp/Passcodes-Docs](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/user-docs/security-guidelines.md) for latest changes.

 Here, In this file, You can find the information about security concern that arise with saving your password with passcodes app.

 > [!warning]